-Grade level: 10-12 Chemistry I is a course based on the following core topics: properties and states of Course #: 3064 matter; atomic structure; bonding; chemical reactions; solution chemistry; behavior of Length: Full year gases, and organic chemistry.
-Students enrolled in Chemistry I compare, contrast, Credit(s): Two and synthesize useful models of the structure and properties of matter and the Diploma: Counts as an Elective mechanisms of its interactions.
-Instruction should focus on developing student for all diplomas; General, Core understanding that scientific knowledge is gained from observation of natural 40, Academic Honors, Technical phenomena and experimentation by designing and conducting investigations guided Honors by theory and by evaluating and communicating the results of those investigations according to accepted procedures.
-Prerequisite: Biology I and Algebra I with an A or B
+Chemistry I is a course based on the following core topics: properties and states of matter; atomic structure; bonding; chemical reactions; solution chemistry; behavior of gases, and organic chemistry.
+Students enrolled in Chemistry I compare, contrast, and synthesize useful models of the structure and properties of matter and the mechanisms of its interactions.
+Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.

-Fulfills C Core 40 science (physical) course requirement for all diplomas Qualifies as a quantitative reasoning course
+Fulfills Core 40 Science (physical) course requirement for all diplomas